iyhui/WorkBit/README.md

 ## About

-Final Project for CSC642.
-Designed to give users an elegant experience while creating a easy to read resume for potential employers.
+Final Project for CSC642 - Human Computer Interactions.
+This app was designed to give users an elegant experience while creating a easy to read resume for potential employers.

+## To Run

+:iphone: Clone repository
+:iphone: Run using the iOS simulator (device > iPhone 11)

+## Enjoy